Software Quality Assurance (SQA) Explained

 It’s a lot of work to staff, train, manage and improve software quality assurance processes.
 Even if you do a flawless job of testing one product, there’s no guarantee you will be able to do so effectively for the next product, or in the next market, or for a different target customer, or on the devices you need.

 Software testing providers can help broaden an organization’s capabilities, but a software testing partner shares in your successes, pushing the organization to achieve its digital quality assurance goals.

 That’s where Applause comes in.
 Applause’s global community of vetted digital experts give you the resources you need to expand when, where and how you need.
 Whether you need a full-fledged manual functional testing program with in-market testers for a product launch or automation experts to help expand your test coverage, Applause has been there and done that.
 Name-brand companies all over the world trust Applause to help guide and execute their digital quality assurance strategies.

 If you need real users with real devices in real locations, Applause is unparalleled in its ability to provide those resources.
 Share your digital quality goals with us today to get started.

 Thinking about outsourcing software QA?
-Read this guide for some key questions to ask and critical capabilities to look for in a digital testing provider.Read Now
+Read this guide for some key questions to ask and critical capabilities to look for in a digital testing provider.Read 'How to Evaluate a Digital Quality Testing Partner' Now